scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 1 hour

 Targeting up to 5 creatures in range, bless them with divine strength.
 Make a spellcasting roll, adding 2 terrible dice for each creature targeted.
 On success the creatures are strengthened.
 For the duration, creatures may reroll up to 3 wound dice with any attack or maneuver they make.
-When making an attack or maneuver they may spend 1 extra AP to add a wound in physical damage to the attack.
+When making an attack or maneuver they may spend 1 extra AP to add 1/0 in physical damage to the attack.

 Add an enhanced die for every level cast above 6th.